Frequently Asked Questions

 • All toys and materials that have been used that day will be thoroughly cleaned and disinfected.

-• All surfaces and table tops, high touch objects (doors knobs, light switches, etc.) and bathrooms, are disinfected multiple times throughout the day.
+• All surfaces and table tops are disinfected multiple times throughout the day.

 • Continued focus in educating about health, safety, and hygiene in an age appropriate manner.
 We will continue to practice good hand washing habits.